This page contains affiliate links. Please read our disclosure for more info.

 Agriturismo Chalet degli Ulivi

-Agriturismo Chalet degli Ulivi has an outside terrace surrounded by their olive trees.
+Simon dining at Agriturismo Chalet degli Ulivi on their outdoor terrace surrounded by olive trees

 The highlight was the vegetable antipasti plate with lots of grilled and marinated vegetables, frittata, bruschetta, and the Puglian classic fava e cicoria (mashed fava beans with bitter greens).